hansrune/BallValveController/README.md

 # Ball Valve Controller

-Ball valve controller for CR05 wiring based on ESP32c3.
-Used with ESPEasy and ESPHome based firmware, but Tasmota and alike are certainly also possible.
-I just don't use any of those
+A DYI ball valve controller for CR05 wiring based on ESP32c3.
+This device is mainly intended for water leak protection, but is also very suitable for irrigation.
+For safety, a battery helps make sure the device returns to its default state upon reset or power failure.
+The device can also be forced to the default state by external signals such as water leak sensors.

+The default state can be normally open or normally closed, and is automatically detected on restart.

+This board is tested with ESPhome and ESPEasy [firmware](#firmwares) (build instructions below), and is easily used with home automation systems that support MQTT auto discovery, the native Home Assistant API, and the many [controllers that ESPEasy supports](https://espeasy.readthedocs.io/en/latest/Controller/_Controller.html)

 ## Introduction

-This is my 7th generation ball valve controller which I use to control water supply, plant/garden irrigation, and for water leak protection in remote places over the last 10+ years.

 Some of the main features and benefits